DarrenZal/MycoMind/README.md

 For local development, you may encounter CORS issues when trying to load the JSON-LD file.
 To avoid this, you can:

 1. Use a local web server (e.g., `python -m http.server`)
-2. Use the "Load Sample Data" button to load embedded sample data
-3. Upload a JSON-LD file using the file input
+2. Upload a JSON-LD file using the file input

 ## GitHub Pages Deployment